coalesce-labs/npm-repo/apps/doc/docs/guide/index.md

-# What is npflared?
+# What is Npflared?

 Npflared is a self hostable serverless private npm registry.
 It's build on top of cloudflare workers, d1 and r2.

 ## Why?

-If you need an easy way to distribute npm packages internally or to your client at any cost, npflared is the solution for you.
+If you need an easy way to distribute npm packages internally or to your client at any cost, Npflared is the solution for you.

+Npflared is not aiming to be a fully drop-in replacement for a npm registry.
+It's goal is to be a private registry for you and your team

-## Using npflared
+## Using Npflared

 ### Publishing a package
 Set the `publishConfig` to your Npflared instance